fivdi/spi-device/README.md

 ## spi-device

-SPI device access with **Node.js** on Linux boards like the Raspberry Pi Zero, 1, 2, or 3.
+Low-level SPI device access with **Node.js** on Linux boards like the Raspberry Pi Zero, 1, 2, or 3.
 All methods have asynchronous and synchronous forms.

 ## Contents